Brahmotri Mohanty

-Brahmotri Mohanty (née Pattanayak) (1934 - 30 June 2010) was an Odia writer who writes in Odia.
+Brahmotri Mohanty (née Pattanayak) (1934 - 30 June 2010) was an Odia writer who wrote in Odia.
 She has written numerous collections of poems.
 She is best known for her poetry collection Drushtira Dyuti for which she won Odisha Sahitya Akademi Award in 1983.

 Personal life

 She was born at Puri in 1934.
 She was married to the writer Bijaykrushna Mohanty.
 She died aged 76.

 Career

 Her first poem was published in 1950.
 Her poems have been published in many Odia periodicals.
 Her first collection of poetry was published in 1972.